nataliecardot/100-days-of-code/r2-log.md

 **Notes:**
 * A component can pass information to another component.
 Information that gets passed from one component to another is known as "props."
-* Every component has something a props object.
+* Every component has something called a props object.
-* To see a component's props object, you use this.props.
+* To see a component's props object, you use `this.props`.
-* Reminder: JSON.parse() takes a JSON string and transforms it into a JavaScript object.
-JSON.stringify() takes a JavaScript object and transforms it into a JSON string.
+* Reminder: `JSON.parse()` takes a JSON string and transforms it into a JavaScript object. `JSON.stringify()` takes a JavaScript object and transforms it into a JSON string.
+(When sending data to a web server, the data has to be a string.)
 * To pass props to a component (again, this means component instance, not component class), you give it an attribute of any name you wish.

   Example: `<MyComponent foo="bar" />`